What's Going On in Your World

 "What's Going On in Your World" the title of a song written by David Chamberlain, Royce Porter and Red Steagall, and recorded by American country music artist George Strait.
 It was released in April 1989 as the second single from his album, Beyond the Blue Neon.
 The song was his 17th number-one single as well as his eleventh consecutive number one.

 Content

 The narrator contacts his former lover to inquire of her welfare in the time since the dissolution of their relationship.

+Musical style and composition

+“What’s Going On in Your World” is a neotraditional country song with lyrical comparisons to Eddy Arnold, and Strait's vocal performance compared to the twang of Hank Williams.

 Critical reception

 Kevin John Coyne of Country Universe gave the song an A grade, calling the song "a testament to the ability of a compelling melody, and a simple no-frills country production to connect with deep-seated emotions, even without a word being sung."
 He goes on to say that "even if the lyrics had not been so potent, “What’s Going On In Your World” would still have legs to stand as an instrumental showcase, thanks in large part to the mourful, crying fiddle that winds through the song."